Non-parametric estimators of scaled cash flows: Non-parametric estimation

 Let $t \mapsto X_j^{\rho,\texttt{c}}(t)$ and $t \mapsto X_{jk}^{\rho,\texttt{c}}(t)$ be the limit processes of $t \mapsto \sqrt{n}\big(\amsmathbb{I}^\rho_j(t) - p^{\rho,\texttt{c}}_j(t)\big)$ and $t \mapsto \sqrt{n}\big(\amsmathbb{N}^\rho_{jk}(t) - p^{\rho,\texttt{c}}_{jk}(t)\big)$, respectively.
 According to Lemma~\ref{lemma:comp_asn}, these limit processes are centered tight joint Gaussian.
-Similar to the proof of Theorem~4.5 in~\cite{BladtFurrer2024}, we may show that $t \mapsto \sqrt{n}\big(\mathbb{\Lambda}^{\rho,\varepsilon}_{jk}(t) - \Lambda^{\rho,\varepsilon}_{jk}(t)\big)$ converges to the limit process
+Similar to the proof of Theorem~{2} in~\cite{BladtFurrer2024}, we may show that $t \mapsto \sqrt{n}\big(\mathbb{\Lambda}^{\rho,\varepsilon}_{jk}(t) - \Lambda^{\rho,\varepsilon}_{jk}(t)\big)$ converges to the limit process

 This limit process is again a centered tight Gaussian process.
 (In principle, one needs to verify that the finite-dimensional distributions are Gaussian, but this follows directly from the above decomposition.)
 To extend the result to $(\Lambda^{\rho,\varepsilon}_{jk})_{j\neq k}$, it suffices to verify convergence of the finite-dimensional distributions, confer with Problem~1.5.3 in~\cite{VaartWellner1996}.
-However, this follows immediately by the Cramer--Wold device in combination with~\eqref{eq:limit_process} and the joint Gaussianity from Lemma~\ref{lemma:comp_asn}. \end{proof} We now turn our attention to the two-dimensional case.
-We follow the strategy outlined in Remark~5.12 of~\cite{Bathke2024}. \begin{lemma} Suppose that $\amsmathbb{E}[N_{jk}(\theta)^4] < \infty$ for $j,k\in\mathcal{J}$, $j \neq k$.
-It then holds that
+However, this follows immediately by the Cramer--Wold device in combination with~\eqref{eq:limit_process} and the joint Gaussianity from Lemma~\ref{lemma:comp_asn}. \end{proof}

-converges weakly to a centered tight Gaussian process. \end{lemma} \begin{proof} Similar to the one-dimensional case, confer with the proof of Lemma~\ref{lemma:comp_asn}, the link~\eqref{eq:def_C_2d} and the link~\eqref{eq:def_C_2f} imply that it suffices to establish asymptotic tightness of the components involved.
+\begin{proof}[Proof of Lemma~\ref{lemma:comp_2d_asn}] Similar to the one-dimensional case, confer with the proof of Lemma~\ref{lemma:comp_asn}, the link~\eqref{eq:def_C_2d} and the link~\eqref{eq:def_C_2f} imply that it suffices to establish asymptotic tightness of the components involved.
 In the following, we argue that the empirical process

 is asymptotically tight.
 For the other components, the argument is either simpler or quite similar and therefore, for the sake of brevity, omitted.
 We shall employ the bracketing central limit theorem with the envelope function